KaoriIzutani/100-days-of-code/log.md

 **Today's Progress**: R3D12.
 I decided to learn more about working with API's (because don't many jobs want you to work with them?)

 **Thoughts**: Mei is a very engaging instructor.
-I almost went through the lesson, but then Postman went into maintenance time.
+I almost went through the lesson, but then the Postman website went into maintenance time.

 **Link(s) to work**
 1. [API's 101 with Postman] (https://www.youtube.com/watch?v=K__h9rqL8Bo)